 - Lost teeth, loose teeth, missing teeth

 - Changed colour of the teeth and/or the bone.
 Brown teeth, black teeth, green teeth, yellow teeth.

 - Increased mucus in the mouth

-McCracken and Birch (1994) describe an even with nine bearded (Pogona vitticeps and Pogona barbata) in 1989 at the Melbourne Zoo.
+McCracken and Birch (1994) examined nine bearded dragons (Pogona vitticeps and Pogona barbata) in 1989 at the Melbourne Zoo.
 They all appeared to be normal, except for one that had an abscess in the mouth.
-However, on examination all were found to have periodontal disease.
+However, on examination all were found to have dental disease.

 Feed rougher and harder foods along with the soft foods.
 Soft foods include mealworms, superworms, many fruits and so on.
 Hard foods can become soft by grating, shredding and cooking.
 Grating and shredding foods requires less mastication, results in less abrasion on the teeth to keep them clean (Simpson, 2015) and can contribute to disease.